2023 Cyclone Freddy Longest On Record At 36 Days: UN - UrduPoint

 Freddy caused major human and economic losses in the worst-affected countries due to its prolonged passage near and over land, the WMO said.

-Freddy developed off north Australia and became a named storm on February 6.

-It made landfall in Madagascar on February 21, crossing the island before reaching Mozambique on February 24, claiming lives in both countries.
+It developed off northwestern Australia, becoming a named storm on February 6.
+It then made landfall in Madagascar on February 21 and reached Mozambique on February 24, claiming lives and bringing heavy rains and floods to Mozambique and Zimbabwe.

 It then looped back towards the coast, regained strength and hit Madagascar again before heading back over Mozambique and Malawi, where floods and mudslides swept away homes, roads and bridges.